AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 3. Click Transfer and move to Transfer Page.
 Choose the Cross-chain Transfer tab.
    <img width="1000" alt="Native-XCM" src="https://user-images.githubusercontent.com/77480847/188534616-5980f599-a5ba-4516-983f-108939ce87e6.png" />

-With Astar Native Account which is made in Polkadot.js has all Polkadot and parachains corresponding addresses.
-Here we are in Astar Network account but you can see Polkadot chain’s DOT token balance.
+Polkadot.js supports all parachains therefore you will be able to view all the assets of other parachains including DOT.
 You can bring your asset in one click.

 :::caution